 The Warm-Up Enrichment can be tuned by starting an engine when cold, and waiting for the 20 second enrichments to turn off (simply wait for 20 seconds after the engine has started).
 Add the required Warm-Up Enrichment at the current coolant temperature to achieve a smooth idle.
 Smooth out the curve from the current operating point to zero at 90C.
-For example, if the engine is at 30C and needs 40% enrichment, ramp the enrichment from 40% at 30C to 0% at
+For example, if the engine is at 30C and needs 40% enrichment, ramp the enrichment from 40% at 30C to 0% at 90C.

-90C.
 For temperatures below 30C, back-track the slope of the enrichment curve upward (i.e. continue the line that was established between 30C and 90C).
-See the figure 99 for a typical Warm-Up Enrichment curve.
+See the figure in Section D.4.g for a typical Warm-Up Enrichment curve.

 Cold weather operation lowers air intake temperature.
 Colder intake temperatures mean that the incoming air is denser than usual, and will require MORE FUEL to burn at the same air-fuel ratio.
-The density of air increases drastically with decreased temperature.
-The plot in Figure 101 shows the Manifold Air Temperature Fuel Enrichment that would be required for various inlet temperatures.
+As mentioned in Section D.4.h, the density of air increases drastically with decreased temperature.
+The plot in Section D.4.h shows the Manifold Air Temperature Fuel Enrichment that would be required for various inlet temperatures.
 It is recommended that the MAT Fuel Enrichment be zeroed out at the normal operating intake temperature.
 This will eliminate one variable when tuning an engine.
 Also, it is highly recommended to ADD fuel with the MAT Fuel Enrichment when inlet temperatures rise to extreme levels.
 This occurs on most turbocharged engines when the turbo compressor is operating outside its efficiency range, or when an intercooler is not present.